-What is non-living, doesn’t have DNA but yet can infect, replicate, and eventually cause death?
-Sounds like either a really bad riddle or an episode of the Walking Dead… The answer is a type of protein called a prion.
+What is non-living and doesn’t have DNA –but yet, it can infect, replicate, and eventually kill you?
+The answer… a simple type of protein called a prion.

-But unlike bacteria, virus, or other pathogens, prions don’t contain DNA or RNA, yet can spread in an infectious manner.
-Instead of replicating, the misfolded proteins spread through somehow causing the normal versions of the protein to become misfolded.
+Prions, unlike bacteria, viruses, and other pathogens, do not contain DNA or RNA, but they can spread in an infectious manner.
+Instead of replicating, the misfolded proteins travel around the body, causing normal proteins to misfold.

-In this article, I’m going to dig into a little of the background science on prions.
-Then look at how genetic mutations are involved.
-Finally, I’ll examine some of the current theories linking Alzheimer’s and Parkinson’s as prion-related diseases.
+In this article, I will explain some of the background science on prions and examine how genetic mutations are involved.
+Finally, I’ll explore some current theories linking Alzheimer’s and Parkinson’s as prion-related diseases.

 CJD can have a variety of causes:

-Acquired prion disease usually comes from eating an infected animal (e.g. mad cow disease) or from a blood donation or dura matter graft from an infected person.
+Acquired prion disease usually comes from eating an infected animal (e.g., mad cow disease), a blood donation, or dura matter graft from an infected person.
 (CDC info on CJD)

-Brain matter that is infected with prions cannot be rendered safe by normal means.
-Prions are not destroyed by cooking or by disinfectants.
-There are measures in place that render medical equipment safe after possible prion exposure, which has almost eliminated the transfer of prion disease through surgery.
+Cooking and disinfectants do not destroy prions.
+Some measures render medical equipment safe after possible prion exposure, which has almost eliminated the transfer of prion disease through surgery.

-Misfolded protein – somehow this term brings to mind my failed attempts at origami.
-That swan that never looked quite like the directions.
+Misfolded protein – somehow, this term brings to mind my failed attempts at origami.

-Let me back up a bit and give some background info (that you may already know)…
+Let me back up a bit and give you some context…

-Your genes code for proteins, and these proteins make up the structure and functions of your body.
-Proteins form structural elements in cells, and they make up the receptors on cell surfaces.
-The enzymes that cause the biochemical reactions to happen inside us are (almost) all proteins.
+Your genes code for proteins, which make up your body’s structure and functions.
+Proteins form structural elements in cells, making up the receptors on cell surfaces.
+The enzymes that cause the biochemical reactions to happen inside cells are proteins.

-Proteins get degraded and recycled back to their amino acid components all the time.
-How long a protein exists for in a cell depends on the protein, but the half-life can be anywhere from minutes to years.
-Most proteins hang around for a few days and then are degraded.
+Proteins are degraded and recycled back into their amino acid components all the time.
+How long a protein exists in a cell depends on the protein, but the half-life can be from minutes to years.
+Most proteins hang around for a few days and then degrade.

-Misfolded proteins happen often in a cell.
-They usually are unstable and broken down quickly.
-This isn’t true of prions… Prion proteins are structurally stable and resist denaturing.
+It isn’t true of prions… Prion proteins are structurally stable and resist denaturing (being broken down).
 They stick around even though they aren’t functioning correctly.
-This, plus their ability to cause the normal proteins to also misfold, is the crux of the problem.
+This stability, plus their ability to cause normal proteins to also misfold, is the crux of the problem.

 Here is a good article on protein folding if you want to know more.

-When the PNRP protein is misfolded, it becomes a prion.
-This could be due to an inherited mutation, a mutation that arose when DNA damage happened to a cell, or through ingestion of an infected animal.
+When the PRNP protein misfolds, it becomes a prion.
+This misfolding could be due to an inherited mutation, which arose when DNA damage happened to a cell or through the ingestion of tissue from an infected animal.

-These misfolded but stable prions can recruit normally folded PNRP to become misfolded.
-Since they aren’t broken down and cleared out, they can build up in the brain and nervous tissue.
-This eventually causes cell death and tissue damage in the brain.
+These misfolded but stable prions can recruit normally folded PRNP to become misfolded.
+Since they don’t break down and clear out, they can build up in the brain and nervous tissue.
+This lack of clearance eventually causes cell death and tissue damage in the brain.

 When looking at samples of brain tissue infected with a prion disease, it has small holes in it and a spongy appearance.